mulian/smart-daemon-control/README.md

 ## Install Steps
 1. Install smart-daemon-control
- * apm install smart-daemon-control
+ * Terminal: apm install smart-daemon-control
- * go to atom -> Preferences -> install -> search "smart daemon control" -> install
+ * Atom: Preferences -> install -> search "smart daemon control" -> install
 2. Scan your installed Daemons
  * Click on "Scan Daemons now" on right bottom StatusBar, if there is less then 1 demon added only
  * [⌘+⇧+P] and choose "Smart Daemon Controll: Scan Daemons"